matholroyd/tworgy/README.markdown

   d If no, grey out map, with message that need to pick map location d If yes, ungrey map, show pin, allow user to update position (new position automatically saved)

+*Design*
+- Load tworgies objects via ajax
+- Display so know that have received them correctly